idkgene/reactuse/README.md

 - `useKeySequence`: A hook that listens for a sequence of keyboard events and triggers a callback when the sequence is completed.
 - `useList`: A hook that manages a list of items and provides convenience methods for adding, removing, and updating items.
 - `useMediaQuery`: A hook that returns true if a given media query matches the current viewport.
-  useOnClickOutside: A hook that triggers a callback when a click event occurs outside of a specified ref.
 - `useMousePosition`: A hook that returns the current mouse position.
 - `useNetworkState`: A hook that returns the current network state (online/offline).
 - [`useOnClickOutside`](/docs/useOnClickOutside.md): A hook that triggers a callback when a click event occurs outside of a specified ref.